CertifaiAI/rpa-ai-template/insurance-fraud/Readme.md

 &nbsp;
 ![Client Prediction Workflow](img/serverprediction.png "Client Prediction Workflow")
 &nbsp;
 This workflow can be leverage as client https POST request workflow.
 The main function of this workflow is to sent a POST request to Konduit moder serving system and get a prediction result back from the system (in json format).
 The changes will happen on the body of POST request and the endpoint variable (if you change your port).
-As you changes your script input and and output serving variable, you will need to change the body of POST request (refer to Sample POST request input (json)).
+As you changes your script input and output serving variable, you will need to change the body of POST request (refer to Sample POST request input (json)).
 &nbsp;

 # Reach us for RPAxAI workflow customization